 She is now planning a volunteer placement with Azafady, and selling crafts at local markets to raise money for the organization.
 Additionally, she provides funding for her friend Angelo’s children to attend school in Madagascar.

-Can you tell us about your experiences traveling to Madagascar?
+Can you tell us about your experiences traveling in Madagascar?